MWPainter/pose-estimation/README.md

 - (Re) Added caching of dataset statistics, defaulting to the `.cache` directory.
 - Factored out data augmentation in the MPII dataset to be specified using a seperate option than if it's the training/validation set.
 So that we can visualize the training set properly.
 - Added optional random masking to MPII dataset.
 Used in `stacked_hourglass/pose/dataset/mpii.py` and implemented in `stacked_hourglass/pose/utils/transforms.py`, and theresfore the Human Eva I dataset too (as that was copied).
+- Added code to train using multiple GPUs using [Horovod](https://github.com/uber/horovod)

 ### 2D to 3D code
 - Original repo from [https://github.com/weigq/3d_pose_baseline_pytorch](https://github.com/weigq/3d_pose_baseline_pytorch)